-&lt;sup>11 Figure A5 in the supplementary Appendix presents two heat maps showing Zurabishvili's electoral performance and the intensity of the debt relief program across election districts.
+11 Figure D2 in the supplementary Appendix presents two heat maps showing Zurabishvili's electoral performance and the intensity of the debt relief program across election districts.

-&lt;sup>12 This is because the required information on their addresses was sometimes missing on the vali.ge website and, when recorded, the text data would not always match the public record, likely due to coding errors.
+12 This is because the required information on their addresses was sometimes missing on the vali.ge website and, when recorded, the text data would not always match the public record, likely due to coding errors.
 Since we know the age and gender of the individuals in our sample, we can compare that to demographic data recorded at the precinct level.
 It is reassuring that we, on average, find no significant differences.

 value of the total debt written off, debt as the monetary value of the total debt written off in billion GEL, and $log\ individuals$ as the log number of individuals benefiting from the program.
 The headcount contrasts areas where many voters benefited with areas where few benefited.
 The monetary value of the debt write off takes into account how much debt was cancelled in each area and compares areas with high to areas with low values.
-The outcome variables are the percentage change in the votes for candidate i (i.e., either Zurabishvili or Vashadze) or the total votes cast for all candidates (i.e., turnout) between the two rounds in area r (denoted $V_r^i$ and $T_r$ , respectively).
-We formulate the difference-in-differences model for $V_r^i$ as follows:
+The outcome variables are the percentage change in the votes for candidate i (i.e., either Zurabishvili or Vashadze) or the total votes cast for all candidates (i.e., turnout) between the two rounds in area r (denoted V_r^i and T_r , respectively).
+We formulate the difference-in-differences model as follows:

-$$\Delta V_r^i = \alpha_1^i + \beta_1^i Program Intensity_r + C_r \gamma_1^i + \epsilon{1r}, \tag{1}$$ where the variable ProgramIntensity is one of the three treatment intensity measures and the vector $C_r$ contains pre-treatment area-specific observables.
-The specification for $T_r$ is similar.
+$$\Delta Votes_r^i = \alpha_1^i + \beta_1^i Program Intensity_r + C_r \gamma_1^i + \epsilon{1r}, \tag{1}$$ where the variable ProgramIntensity is one of the three treatment intensity measures and the vector C_r contains pre-treatment area-specific observables.
 In all specifications, we include the log number of registered voters and turnout in the first round.
-The identifying assumption is that there are no omitted timevarying and area-specific effects correlated with the 'treatment' of each area.
-In Section 4.2, we evaluate this common trend assumption using data from several elections.
+The identifying assumption is that there are no omitted time-varying and area-specific effects correlated with the 'treatment' of each area.
+This is very likely to hold given the very short time between the first and second round of elections, but, in Section 4.2, we explicitly evaluate this common trend assumption using data from several past elections and show that it holds.